Natural Sciences and Engineering Research Council of Canada

 Terms and conditions

 At all times, Canadian researchers are encouraged to exercise appropriate levels of due diligence when managing their research and establishing and/or continuing partnerships with national, international and multinational organizations.
-Resources to do so are provided by the Government of Canada on the This link will take you to another Web site Safeguarding Your Research portal, including the This link will take you to another Web site National Security Guidelines for Research Partnerships.
+Resources to do so are provided by the Government of Canada on the Safeguarding Your Research portal, including the National Security Guidelines for Research Partnerships.
 NSERC reserves the right to request additional information, as needed, before making a final funding decision.

 Resources